AarjooKumar369/RBAC-Project/README.md

 - User authentication is based on JWT (JSON Web Tokens).
 - User roles (e.g., admin, user) are used for RBAC (Role-based Access Control) in API endpoints.

-## Contributing

-Contributions are welcome!
-Please fork the repository and submit a pull request.

-## License

-This project is licensed under the MIT License.
-See the [LICENSE](LICENSE) file for details.

----

-Feel free to customize the README.md file according to your project's specific requirements and add more detailed instructions or information as needed.